The post, how to become a virtual assistant, first appeared on Hip Mamas Place.

 For the past few years that I’ve kept up my blog, I have found that many companies are seeking people like me (and you) to help them keep their business going.

-Whether you’re someone who can write content and review products and make mentions on a variety of different social media platforms, or you’re someone who would like to get back into your old job in analytics without working at one office full time, there may be a spot for you as a virtual admin.
+Whether you’re someone who can write content and review products and make postings on a variety of different social media platforms, or you’re someone who would like to get back into your old administrative job without physically working in an office, there may be a spot for you as a virtual admin.
 And that’s why I’m writing this post to show you how to become a virtual assistant.

 Growing in popularity as a legitimate work from home option, virtual assistants can and do make real money while doing “real” work again.
 This flexible work option may be for you.
 But before you decide either way, let me tell you from my experience what it is like as a virtual admin.
 After all, you’re likely wondering things like, “What does a virtual assistant do?” and “How do I know if it is real or a scam?”

-We’re here to help with some of those questions and hope that this helps you reach your goals!
+I’m glad that I can help with some of those questions about becoming a virtual assistant and hope that this helps you reach your goals!

 What is a virtual assistant and what do they do?

 A virtual assistant is someone who in the most basic terms works remotely for someone doing tasks which normally would be by someone on-site.
 However, many company executives, web professionals, lawyers and more require someone to work on items that don’t require a full time job.
 Plus, with the internet, conferencing systems, companies are more comfortable than ever to utilize a contractor for many administrative roles.
 However, a virtual assistant isn’t limited to administrative duties.
 Many virtual assistants are specialists in niches and offer their services to companies and sole proprietorships so that the company does not have to worry about hiring someone.